eclipse/buildship/docs/user/Overview.md

 _"they allow you to integrate independent Gradle builds, effectively giving you something like a multi-project build while keeping the builds separate"_.
 Staring from version 2.0, Buildship can seamlessly import composite builds into Eclipse.

-A composite build in the workspace have a few special traits.
+A composite build in the workspace has a few special traits.
 - Upon synchronization the included builds synchronized along with normal build.
-- The project names within a composite are de-duplicated, so independent builds with clashing names can be imported into the workspace as a composite.
 - If a project has a binary dependency which has matching coordinates (group id, artifact id, version) with an artifact published by some other project in the composite, then the binary dependency is replaced with a dependency to the included project.
 Also, the included build dependency substitution rules declared in the `settings.gradle` file are respected.
 For more details check out the